GravityPDF/gravity-pdf-documentation/docs/v5/developer-php-form-data-array.md

 ## Accessing Common Field Data

 The `$form_data` variable is an associative array, so more experienced PHP developers should have no problem accessing the information they need.
-However large forms can make this array intimidating for first time template builders.
-Below are examples for how to access the most common Gravity Forms fields.
+However, large forms can make this array intimidating for first time template builders.
+Below are examples of how to access the most common Gravity Forms fields.

 ### Standard Fields